 Establish a Solar Factory Retooling Financing Program: Increase solar manufacturing in Georgia by providing capital for retooling factories, purchasing equipment, and building facilities.

-Smart Building and Energy Efficiency
+Smart Buildings and Energy Efficiency Technology

-Expand On-bill Financing for Georgia Power: Provide utility customers with an on-bill financing option in order to mitigate the high upfront costs of home energy improvements.
+Expand On-Bill Financing for Georgia Power: Provide utility customers with an on-bill financing option in order to mitigate the high upfront costs of home energy improvements.

 Use Revenue Decoupling to Encourage Energy Efficiency: Establish a mechanism that decouples a utility’s fixed rates and variable rates (based on sales) in order to stabilize utility earnings and remove disincentives for supporting energy efficiency programs.